Emiils-T/Social-Publishing/README.md

 # Simple Blog

-This is an blog page project built using Laravel 10 framework and Tailwind CSS.
+This is an Social Publishing Platform project built using Laravel 10 framework and Tailwind CSS.

 ## Features